Annual Matching Scheme Code

 12. It is the responsibility of mentors and mentees to be aware of any applicable law and work within the law.

-14. Once you have approved the mentoring partner offered to you and confirmed to Cityparents you are happy to work together, it is your responsibility to maintain the relationship and to let the Scheme Director know if you wish for any support.
-If the mentoring relationship concludes before the end of a year for whatever reason, but after each of you have confirmed to Cityparents that you are happy with your mentoring pair, please let the Director of the Scheme know this as soon as possible.
+14. Once you have approved the mentoring partner offered to you and confirmed to Cityparents you are happy to work together, it is your responsibility to maintain the relationship and to let the Scheme Adviser know if you wish for any support.
+If the mentoring relationship concludes before the end of a year for whatever reason, but after each of you have confirmed to Cityparents that you are happy with your mentoring pair, please let the Adviser of the Scheme know this as soon as possible.
 Cityparents will not be able to provide the mentee with a refund of his/her administration fee, but will endeavour to find an alternative match if someone is available; however, where this is not possible for practical reasons you will need to apply though the next window for appllciations in the normal fashion, and paying a further application fee, if applicable, should you want to stay within the scheme.

 15. Each mentee agrees to take personal responsibility for his/her own development and choices and that it is their responsibility to obtain relevant professional or personal advice, if needed, before taking or refraining to take any specific actions in relation to their career and personal life.
-Advice or information provided by a mentor, Cityparents or the Scheme Director is not a substitute for such professional or personal advice.
+Advice or information provided by a mentor, Cityparents or the Scheme Adviser or Director is not a substitute for such professional or personal advice.